Ultimate Guide to Wonder World Cave, Texas (Tours, Pricing, History, Map)

 The hours differ from season to season, but the general operating hours are 11 am to 5 pm.

 After a caves tour, you can have a great time at Adventure Park.
 You can hop on the train that will take you to the Texas Wildlife Petting Zoo.
-It is a great way to enjoy feeding and petting the live inhabitants.
+It is a great way to enjoy feeding and pet the wildlife inhabitants.
 Deer feed and refreshments for dinner are available for purchase at the train station.
 The train tickets cost USD 9.50 pp, and children under three years are admitted free.

 It is a great and fun place to be as things that go up do not always come down here, and water flows uphill!